-Despite the shortcomings, interim solutions are recommended as they are valuable in respect to experience with forecasting data and it's handling inside the organisation.
+Despite the shortcomings, interim solutions are recommended as they are valuable in respect to experience with forecasting data and it's handling inside the organization.
 If such solutions are employed while a long-term plan is being developed, it can be of great benefit for the long-term solution.
 Such solutions should last approx. 18-24 months.
 Planning for a long-term solution should ideally start after 12 months.

-The danger lies in staying with an interim solution, if it has real limitations on security (e.g. email delivery) and reliability, as such limitations may not be problematic for a long time, but reliance on non-redundant systems can cause sudden uncontrollable situations.
+Staying with an interim solution can bare disadvantages for the forecast user, if it has real limitations on security (e.g. email delivery) and reliability, as such limitations may not be problematic for a long time, but reliance on non-redundant systems can cause sudden uncontrollable situations arising from missing forecasts of wind and solar power generation.

-For this reason, we posted the question about the IT system at the end of the shortterm solution, as this is a crucial part in the next step.
+For this reason, we posted the question about the IT system (see also Figure 1) at the end of the short-term solution, as this is a crucial part in the next step.
 We recommend that this is taken as a priority topic, once practical experience with forecasting has been gained.